Tatanka Means: Personal life

 Tatanka Means is one of ten children of activist Russell Means (Oglala Lakota) and his wife.
-His father as a young man was one of the leaders of the American Indian Movement in 1970 and later, which conducted large protests to raise awareness and educate mainstream Americans about Native American issues, civil rights issues, and demand for enforcement of treaties and gains in sovereignty by federally recognized tribes.
+His father as a young man was one of the influential leaders of the American Indian Movement in 1970 and later, which conducted large protests to raise awareness and educate mainstream Americans about Native American issues, civil rights issues, and demand for enforcement of treaties and gains in sovereignty by federally recognized tribes.

 The elder Means later performed as an actor.
 Russell Means appeared in Tiger Eyes, playing the terminally ill screen father of Tatanka's character.
 He died soon after filming ended.
 Tatanka Means carried his father's urn during the funeral.

 Means' full Lakota name, Tatanka Wanbli Sapa Xila Sabe, means Black Buffalo Eagle.

-Originally growing up with his mother in Chinle, Arizona, on the Navajo Nation, Means now lives with his own family in Rio Rancho, New Mexico.
+Originally growing up with his mother in Chinle, Arizona, on the Navajo Nation, Means now lives with his own family in New Mexico.
 His wife Christine Means is a yoga instructor.
 The couple has one daughter.
 Means is an advocate for sobriety and not using alcohol or drugs.